Bayer is a global enterprise with core competencies in the Life Science fields of health care and agriculture.

 We have a program in place to make sure that all our external partners are monitored and inspected on a regular basis.

 Medical and pharmaceutical studies in animals are not an end in and of themselves.
 They are justified because they improve the health and well-being of humans, and also of animals, depending on the product to be developed.
 Most drugs used in sick or injured animals are often just slight variations of human medicines.
-Active ingredients such as antibiotics, analgesics, anti-inflammatory and cancer drugs are used equally in human and veterinary medicine.
+Active ingredients such as antibiotics, analgesics, anti-inflammatory and cancer drugs are used in human medicine.

 Conducting animal studies always demands a high level of responsibility.
 Animals must be spared any unnecessary suffering.
 All Bayer employees involved in animal studies are educated about this and receive appropriate training in order to meet this important requirement.